 What donating may involve is giving a can of food to a pantry.
 Or maybe participating in the Toys for Tots or Angel Tree Christmas programs by buying presents for children.
 Of course, financial contributions are always needed by these charities as well.
 As there are millions of children that need help at Christmas.

 This form of donating can be a little more costly then volunteering your time, which is of course free to do.
 But there are inexpensive ways to donate as well, such as buying food using coupons and then giving it to a pantry.
 Or maybe making a small Christmas present by knitting it or creating the gift at home, which costs very little.
 Or given a gently used item to a local church rather than throwing it out.

 As we noted, what differentiates people from “takers” to “givers” is helping others out.
-Even if you live in poverty, or are in a financial crisis, nothing prevents you from donating your time to pay it forward to others that may be struggling.
+Even if you live in poverty, or are in a financial crisis, nothing prevents you from donating your time or being kind to pay it forward to others that may be struggling.